Gabri40/ComputationalIntelligence/log.md

     agent.save_q_table("q_table_self.pkl")
 ```

-After training the tree agents for 100000 episodes i tested them against each other for 100 games each with the following results:
+After training the tree agents for 100_000 episodes I tested them against each other for 100 games each with the following results:

 ```
 RANDOM TRAINED AGENT VS RANDOM